MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/device-license.md

 ms.reviewer: v-bholmes
 ---

-# Set up a Dynamics 365 Guides device license
+# Set up a Dynamics 365 Guides device license for multiple operators

 In this article, we’ll walk through how to configure a Dynamics 365 Guides device license.